IEntin/ClientServer/README.md

 ### Fast Linux Lockless Clent-Server with FIFO and TCP clients

-To test this software clone the project and use deploy.sh script in the project root.\
+To test this software clone the project, run makeCrypto.sh, and use deploy.sh script in the project root.\
 Run './deploy.sh -h' to see the details.

 Prerequisites: